joeczar/poker-game/libs/game-engine/README.md

-# game-engin
+# game-engine

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test game-engin` to execute the unit tests.
+Run `nx test game-engine` to execute the unit tests.